bthomas2622/bee-game/README.md

-Ben Thomas Bee vs World Game
+Ben Thomas Bee Game
 ===============================

-This portolio is a mix projects I completed for my Udacity Front End Web Developer Nanodegree certification and personal projects.
+This project...

 # **About**